mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 Math
 ----

+Take time to typeset your math equations and number each equation for referencing in the text.
+Follow mathematical notation standards to make it easy for the readers.

 Do not use :math:`a*b` or :math:`a\times b` to indicate scalar multiplication, :math:`ab` is clear and more than sufficient.